 - In our Collaborative Care Clinic we work in partnership with the primary care physicians

-- The Infant-Preschool Mental Health Clinic, and the Early Emotional Developmental Program is focused on the mental health of very young children
+- The Infant-Preschool Mental Health Clinic, and the Early Emotional Developmental Program are focused on the mental health of and emotional development of very young children

 - The First Contact Assessment Service provides a second opinion to psychiatrists whose patients have early signs of psychotic illnesses, a known genetic condition, and/or a complex mixture of neurodevelopmental symptoms.

 - The Perinatal Behavioral Health Service provides emotional support for moms

-- SYNCHRONY Project is a collaboration with the St. Louis family court system designed to prevent reoccurrence of child abuse
+- The SYNCHRONY Project is a collaboration with the St. Louis family court system designed to prevent reoccurrence of child abuse

 - Trauma Response Program provides treatment for child victims of trauma